 - Full information on pets, cats and dogs - see below

-- Full information on biofouling – see below
+- Full information on biofouling - see Notice to operators entering high value areas (PDF, 923 KB)

-Vessels arriving in New Zealand can accidentally introduce harmful exotic marine organisms with the potential to seriously damage the marine environment New Zealanders value.
-Marine pests can hitchhike to New Zealand as biofouling on the hulls and in niche areas such as beneath keels, around propellers and rudders: recesses, shafts, casings, around anodes and skin fittings and associated with internal water systems.
+Vessels arriving in New Zealand can accidentally introduce harmful exotic marine organisms with the potential to seriously damage the marine environment that New Zealanders value.
+Marine pests can be transferred to New Zealand as biofouling on the hulls and in niche areas such as beneath keels, around propellers and rudders, recesses, shafts and casings, around anodes and skin fittings and associated with internal water systems.

 There are some simple but very important measures you can take to help reduce the problem: